 Agile percolated happily in software development and IT for a number of years.
-But eventually other parts of the business started experiencing the same problems that developers had.
+But eventually, other parts of the business started experiencing the same problems that developers had.

 Marketing in particular began to struggle with traditional project management as it rapidly adopted digital channels and tools to reach more digitally savvy customers.
 This function was one of the first to wholeheartedly embrace Agile, as we’ve chronicled on this blog for years.

-As more and more pieces of the business are driven to adopt Agile, it only makes sense for more holistic, overarching approaches to step in a provide an operating model that will work for everyone.
+As more and more pieces of the business are driven to adopt Agile, it only makes sense for more holistic, overarching approaches to step in and provide an operating model that will work for everyone.
 And so, business agility has started to emerge.